OctoPrint/OctoPrint/docs/jsclientlib/files.rst

    :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

-.. js:function:: OctoPrint.files.createFolder(location, name, path, opts)
+.. js:function:: OctoPrintClient.files.createFolder(location, name, path, opts)

    Creates a new folder ``name`` on ``location``.
 If ``path`` is provided and not empty the folder will be created as a new child of it.